GreenteaOS/Teapot/README.md

 # Teapot
-Teapot is our SDK and build system!
+:potable_water: Teapot is our SDK and build system!